mdklatt/pypp/README.rst

 |travis.png|

-Python functions you wish C++ had.
+Python 3.6 functions you wish C++ had.

+The overarching design principle here is to emulate Python functionality as closely as possible, which occasionally results in some compromises to the ideal C++ approach to the problem.
+Also, user friendliness is prioritized over performance.

 ========